medialab/minet/docs/cli.md

   --not-in-title                                  Whether to search terms in account titles also.
   --offset OFFSET                                 Count offset.
   -p PLATFORMS, --platforms PLATFORMS             The platforms from which to retrieve links (facebook, instagram, or reddit).
 This value can be comma-separated.
+  --rate-limit RATE_LIMIT                         Authorized number of hits by minutes.
+Defaults to 6.
+Rcfile key: crowdtangle.rate_limit.
+Can also be configured in a .minetrc file as "crowdtangle.rate_limit" or read from the MINET_CROWDTANGLE_RATE_LIMIT env variable.
   --search-field {account_name_only,image_text_only,include_query_strings,text_fields_and_image_text,text_fields_only}
                                                   In what to search the query.
 Defaults to `text_fields_and_image_text`.
   --sort-by {date,interaction_rate,overperforming,total_interactions,underperforming}
                                                   The order in which to retrieve posts.
 Defaults to `date`.
   --start-date START_DATE                         The earliest date at which a post could be posted (UTC!).
 You can pass just a year or a year-month for convenience.
 Defaults to `2010`.
+  -t TOKEN, --token TOKEN                         CrowdTangle dashboard API token.
+Rcfile key: crowdtangle.token.
+Can also be configured in a .minetrc file as "crowdtangle.token" or read from the MINET_CROWDTANGLE_TOKEN env variable.
   --types TYPES                                   Types of post to include, separated by comma.
   -o OUTPUT, --output OUTPUT                      Path to the output file.
 By default, the results will be printed to stdout.
+  --rcfile RCFILE                                 Custom path to a minet configuration file.
+  -h, --help                                      show this help message and exit

 examples: